 C. Committee members should attempt to consult with Partnership members within their states and keep them informed from time to time as appropriate on developments and issues important to the Partnership.

 VIII.
 MEMBERS OF THE PARTNERSHIP

 The Partnership is a region-wide network of networks providing a forum for connection and collaboration across sectors , states and geographies to advance to the goals, priorities and strategies we establish for large landscape-scale conservation , restoration and related co-benefits.

 The Partnership’s strength is in the diversity of its individual organizations that actively engage in creating and executing a collaborative agenda to continue to achieve the permanent protection of landscapes.
 Partnership members include a wide range of organizations and agencies working in land and landscape-scale conservation.
 Members add their voices to advancing this work. .
 There are no specific commitments attendant to membership.
 Rather the only requirement is to make a “good faith” and legally non-binding commitment to join with other partners in achieving the Partnership’s vision, mission, goals, and annual priorities in light of its guiding principles.

 Visit our website and click on the tab listing the current members of the Partnership.
-New members can go to our website at http://www.chesapeakeconservation.org/ and click on “Join Us” on the home page to complete the brief membership form.
+New members click on “Join Us” on the above bar to complete the brief membership form.

 Please join us in this great work.